petershin/liferay-learn/docs/commerce/latest/en/pricing/pricing-engine-overview.md

 1. Open the Control Panel, and go to *System Settings* &rarr; *Commerce* &rarr; *Pricing*.

-1. Click on *Commerce Pricing Configuration* in the left panel.
+1. Click *Commerce Pricing Configuration* in the left panel.

 1. Replace `v1.0` with `v2.0` in the *Pricing Calculation Key* field.

-1. Click on *Save*.
+1. Click *Save*.

-Once saved, your instance uses the Pricing Engine v2.0 for all price calculations.
+Your instance now uses Pricing Engine v2.0 for all price calculations.

 ## Related Topics